-If you are planning on working towards a degree and have not attended for three years or more, you must apply for admission.
+If you are planning on working towards a degree and have not attended for two years or more, you must apply for admission.
 Applications can be submitted online at www.pencol.edu/GetStarted, or in person at the Student Services front desk.
 Contact Student Services for an application packet in the mail.

 By Phone: (360) 417-6340

 In Person: See the Student Services front desk.

 Look for our non-credit classes in the Community Education and Events Guide in the mail.
 You may also get more information by visiting http://pencol.edu/ce.